xuleimath/website/docs/examples/understanding-hello-multiply.md

 * What information the prover would need to transmit to convince a real recipient

 This post will not cover:
-* A detailed cryptograph analysis of the RISC Zero zkVM (see our [proof system explainers and reference materials](../explainers))
+* A detailed cryptographic analysis of the RISC Zero zkVM (see our [proof system explainers and reference materials](../explainers))
 * How to write code using the RISC Zero zkVM (see the [Hello Multiply tutorial](hello_multiply.md), or [our examples generally](..))

 # Overview: A program to multiply two numbers in the zkVM